DEVRAJ228/BANKING_ASSISTANCE/README.md

 ```bash
 pip install -r requirements.txt
 ```
-2. Copy the path of language from the font folder to the code
+2. Copy the path of language from the font folder to the code in 'src' folder

 3. Run the application: